jupyterlab/jupyterlab-desktop/README.md

 - [macOS Installer](https://github.com/jupyterlab/jupyterlab-desktop/releases/latest/download/JupyterLab-Setup-macOS.dmg)
 - [Windows Installer](https://github.com/jupyterlab/jupyterlab-desktop/releases/latest/download/JupyterLab-Setup-Windows.exe)

+Additionally, JupyterLab Desktop can be installed on Windows via winget: `winget install jupyterlab`.

 ## Launching JupyterLab Desktop

 JupyterLab Desktop can be launched from the GUI of your operating system by clicking the application's icon or by using `jlab` command from the command line.
 Double clicking `.ipynb` files is also supported and it will launch JupyterLab Desktop and load the notebook file.